tnordloh/testing_your_legacy/README.md

 Results are generated on stdout, for maximum flexibility on where the tests are placed in the Rails application.

-## Caveats

-Since Sumo Logic is nice enough to process logs for free, for smaller users, I'm releasing this gem with heavy dependence on Sumo's query function, for now.
-I plan on adding hooks to allow it to be more useful for processing logfiles without relying on Sumo for summing up the number of visits per page, ordering them from greatest to smallest, and parsing data out of the logfiles.

 ### Prerequisites